komodorio/docs/docs/Integrations/PrometheusAlertManager.md

 # Prometheus Alert Manager Integration

 Integration with alert manager reports alerts also to Komodor.
-We connect the alert to the Kubernetes workload and display events on the timeline.
+We connect the alert to the Kubernetes workload and display the events on the timeline.

 ## Installation